TaupeMist/Taupemist/Borrowing.md

 The BitUSD to be used in this service is contained within Taupemist's investment portfolio and belongs to the Taupemist organisation.
 It is essential that the current investment objectives and other services are maintained and this service does not operate in detriment to the organisation and it is for that reason, that the availability of assets to this service will be sparsely and transparently adjusted over time.

-As Taupemist is a non-profit organisation, members are not required to pay any fee or profit margin for the user of this service.
+As Taupemist is a non-profit organisation, members are not required to pay any fee or profit margin for the usage of this service.
-BitUSD quantities will be measured in chunks, where a chunk will represent a fixed amount of that asset.
-Therefore, a member will request their desired amount per number of chunks, opposed to the amount in dollars.

 ### How does it work?
-Taupemist members that hold the required level of membership and desire to borrow BitUSD should first check the availability of chunks in the comment thread.
-If chunks are available then they can make a borrow request.
+Taupemist members that hold the required level of [membership](https://github.com/TaupeMist/Taupemist/blob/master/MembershipTable.md) and desire to borrow BitUSD should first check the availability of their desired asset in the latest Resource Staking Summary which can be found within the comment thread of the [Resource Staking article](https://steemit.com/taupemist/@cmorton/resource-staking-v1-0-0).
+If adequate resources exist and the member has sufficient access to those resources wthin the [Resource Staking feature](https://github.com/TaupeMist/TaupeMist/blob/master/ResourceStaking.md), then they may make a borrow request.
 Borrow requests should be posted in the comment thread of this Steem article to be legitimised and posted in the Telegram channel to advertise the request to the organisation.

-The request will receive a response within 24 hours, which will be an approval if sufficient chunks are available and the member holds sufficient TM.
+The request will receive a response within 24 hours, which will be an approval if the member has sufficient access to the resources and they are available.
 The current minimum amount of collateral will also be specified.
 On approval, the member should transfer their desired amount of collateral to Taupemist and when received, Taupemist will transfer the requested BitUSD amount to the member at which point, the borrow position will become active.

 Taupemist will hold the collateral in escrow meaning that it still belongs to the member, however, **the collateral will be locked and Taupemist will not have the permission to use the amount for any purpose**.